-Date: [th -th 2024]
+Date: [6th -7th November 2024]

-Location:
+Location: Nakawa Community Hall

 Introduction

 Platform for Vendors in Uganda (PLAVU) is a national association of member-based organisations of the working poor in the informal economy.
 The organization was founded in 2011 but legally incorporated into a company limited by guarantee in 2013.
 As a national umbrella, PLAVU is not only committed to the social struggle for justice, inclusiveness, democratic, humane and sustainable cities & societies, but also builds good governance structures that respond to the needs and aspirations of her members and ensure that they are accountable to everyone.